Federal Way officers were justified in 2017 car wash shooting, inquest jury finds

 Rogers testified that Lightfeather immediately turned to him and raised a handgun in his left hand, racking the slide back with his right.
 Rogers said he opened fire within seconds and never had time to say anything.

 “It happened so fast,” he testified Thursday.
 “By the time I was out of my vehicle he was pointing a gun at me.
-There was no real alternative to stop this male from pointing a gun a me.
+There was no real alternative to stop this male from pointing a gun at me.
 Deadly force was the only option.”

 Dr. Timothy Williams, a King County Medical Examiner’s Office pathologist, said toxicology tests showed Lightfeather’s blood alcohol level was measured at 0.24%, three times the level required to prove legal intoxication.